godspeedsystems/gs-documentation/docs/saarthi/features/mcp/overview.md

 # Model Context Protocol (MCP)

 The Model Context Protocol (MCP) is a standard for extending Saarthi's capabilities by connecting to external tools and services.
-MCP servers provide additional tools and resources that help Roo accomplish tasks beyond its built-in capabilities, such as accessing databases, custom APIs, and specialized functionality.
+MCP servers provide additional tools and resources that help Saarthi accomplish tasks beyond its built-in capabilities, such as accessing databases, custom APIs, and specialized functionality.

 ## MCP Documentation